TERMS AND CONDITIONS

 2.3 The Order shall only be deemed to be accepted when the Supplier issues a written acceptance of the Order, at which point the Contract shall come into existence.

 2.4 The Contract constitutes the entire agreement between the parties.
-The Customer acknowledges that it has not relied on any statement, promise or representation made or given by or on behalf of the Supplier which is not set out in the Contract.
+The Customer acknowledges that it has not relied (and will not rely) on any statement, promise or representation made or given by or on behalf of the Supplier which is not set out in the Contract.

-3.1 The Goods are described in the Supplier's price list or with the fabric swatch.
+3.1 The Goods are described in the Supplier’s Specification, Supplier’s collection book and / or in accordance with Supplier’s sample (if provided).

 3.2 To the extent that the Goods are to be manufactured in accordance with a Specification supplied by the Customer, the Customer shall indemnify the Supplier against all liabilities, costs, expenses, damages and losses (including any direct, indirect or consequential losses, loss of profit, loss of reputation and all interest, penalties and legal and other professional costs and expenses) suffered or incurred by the Supplier in connection with any claim made against the Supplier for actual or alleged infringement of a third party’s intellectual property rights arising out of or in connection with the Supplier’s use of the Specification.
 This clause 3.2 shall survive termination of the Contract.